 The bill H. 3557 proposes amendments to the South Carolina Code of Laws regarding candidate qualifications for general elections.
-It seeks to shorten the candidate filing period, requiring all candidates from each political party to pay a filing fee starting July 1, 2026.
-Additionally, political parties will be authorized to charge a certification fee of up to $100 to candidates seeking nomination through party primaries or conventions.
-The filing period for candidates will now be from noon on March 16 to noon on March 25, with provisions for extensions if the deadline falls on a weekend.
+It seeks to shorten the candidate filing period, requiring all candidates from each political party to pay a filing fee starting July 1, 2026, regardless of whether their party conducts a primary election.
+Additionally, political parties are authorized to charge a certification fee of up to one hundred dollars to candidates seeking nomination.
+The filing period for candidates is set between noon on March 16 and noon on March 25, with provisions for extensions if the deadline falls on a weekend.

 Statutes affected: 12/05/2024: 7-11-15, 7-11-210